About our Guardian Angell Program:

 4. Many guardian homes eventually decide they would like a puppy out of their dog.
 Normally most pets would be spay/neutered and the owners wouldn’t have this option.
 With the guardian program since your dog will be having pups you will have the opportunity to see these precious puppies and get a pup if you choose to do so.
 You can either foster another guardian “grandpup” or purchase from the litter.

 Where can I live and still be in your guardian program?
-We ask that you live within a one hour drive from St. Pete Beach, FL.
+We ask that you live within a one hour drive from Riverview, FL.